The ultimate goal of every business, whether big or small, is to improve the ecommerce conversion rate.

 What Is A Conversion Rate?

-Simply put, a conversion rate is a percentage of customers who complete your desired action (not always sales).
+Simply put, a conversion rate is the percentage of customers who complete your desired action (not always sales).

 You can easily calculate your conversion ratio by dividing the total number of conversions by the total number of website visitors and multiplying by 100.